Automattic/jetpack/readme.txt

 **Enhancements**

+* Staging Mode: added Kinsta staging URLs to the list of URLs that automatically turn on Staging Mode. #5209

 **Bug Fixes:**

 * Internationalization: added Moroccan Arabic translation, switched to language packs for Croatian, Spanish (Chile) and Greek. #5140